tirdod/NBA-Draft-Pick-Value/README.md

 understanding the general curve is more important than the exact values.

-To use a real world example, let us look at the Orlando Magic, who have the 5th and 8th pick in this year’s draft.
+To use a real world example, let us look at the Orlando Magic, who have the 5th and 8th pick in this year’s (2021) draft.
 The summed value of those two picks is 125.1.
-There are rumors that they are interested in trading those two picks for the second overall pick, which is worth 91.9 points.
+There are rumors that they are interested in trading those two picks for the 2nd overall pick, which is worth 91.9 points.

 From a pure pick value standpoint, the Magic would be very much overpaying in this deal.
 However, with all of these potential trades, it